What is the Best Grind Size for Espresso?

 What are the best coffee beans for Espresso?

-According to experts, the best coffee beans for espresso are a blend of both Arabica and Robusta beans.
+The best coffee beans for espresso are a dark roasted blend of both Arabica and Robusta.
 The ratio of the blend depends on personal preference, but most espresso blends have a higher percentage of Arabica beans.

 The Dark Roast coffee beans from Lavazza are my personal favorite for espresso.